 If you are convicted of violating your hardship license restriction, you are going to not be able to maintain a hardship license during the period of your DUI suspension.Contact The Law Office of Roger P. Foley, P.A.

-If you have been charged with this crime, call our law offices today.
+If you have been charged with this crime in West Palm Beach, call our law offices today.
 This charge can be defended.
 We have experience in dealing with criminal cases and can put that experience to work helping resolve your case.

 When we meet for the consultation, our West Palm Beach attorneys want to hear your version of the events so that they can craft a defense strategy tailored to your case.
 We will conduct depositions of the police officers to find out what evidence there is against you.
 We will analyze the evidence and tell you the available options on how to proceed with your case.
 However you choose to proceed with your case, our attorneys will strive to get you the best outcome possible.